LispEngineer/nucleo-uart/README.md

     * 0.5x system clock speed, 0.61x loop performance.
   * Final Argument: 54MHz, all busses also at that speed: 79-80kHz
     * 1.13x clock speed; 1.13x loop speed
+    * This implies about 675 clock cycles per loop
     * **We will leave things at this speed for now**
 * Clean up the code
 * Migrate from HAL to LL for UARTs